Your Board and Practice Leaders

 email: sensei@saltlakebuddhist.org

-Christopher Kakuyo Leibow is the founder and practice leader of the Salt Lake Buddhist Fellowship and trans-sectarian Buddhist community in Salt Lake City.
-He is a lay minister with the Bright Dawn Center for Oneness Buddhism.
-Bright Dawn’s ministry program is led by Koyo Kubose Sensei, son and dharma heir of Gyomay Kubose Sensei, a pioneer in American Buddhism.
+Christopher Kakuyo Leibow also served as a lay minister with the Bright Dawn Center for Oneness Buddhism.
+Bright Dawn’s ministry program was led by Koyo Kubose Sensei, son and dharma heir of Gyomay Kubose Sensei, a pioneer in American Buddhism.

-Christopher has studied at the Buddhist University of Thailand and has a degree in Environmental Studies from the University of Utah and an MFA in Poetry from Antioch University.
-For years he was active in the arts community in downtown SLC.
-His poetry and art have been published internationally.
-He likes to say he is an “internationally obscure” artist.
+His professional life was notably varied, encompassing work as a dishwasher, file clerk, security officer, factory worker, psychiatric technician, and corporate trainer.
+He studied at the Buddhist University of Thailand and earned a degree in Environmental Studies from the University of Utah, along with an MFA in Poetry from Antioch University.
+For many years, he was active in the downtown Salt Lake City arts community.
+His poetry and visual art were published internationally, and he often referred to himself, with characteristic irony, as an “internationally obscure” artist.

 Sharon Aaron – Trustee